metacpan/metacpan-cpan-extracted/distros/G/Geo-Gpx/README.md

     `name` and all other meta fields supported by routes can be provided and will overwrite any existing fields in _$route_.

+- routes\_delete\_all()

+    delete all routes.
+Returns true.

 - routes\_count()

     returns the number of routes in the object.

 - tracks( integer or name => 'name' )

     Returns the array reference of tracks when called without argument.
-Optionally accepts a single integer referring to the track number from tracks aref (1-indexed) or a key value pair with the name of the track to be returned.
+Optionally accepts a single integer referring to the track number from the tracks aref (1-indexed with negative integers also counting from the end of the array) or a key value pair with the name of the track to be returned.

 - tracks\_add( $track or $points\_aref \[, $points\_aref, … \] \[, name => $track\_name \] )